cdl-geneseo/geneseo-dictionary/F/finger.md

 # finger

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : finger

 Created by  Unknown User (met6), last modified on Sep 09, 2008

 Verb 1.
 Look up, on VAX computer system, a finger plan; &quot;Hey, if you log on, can you finger me and see if I have any messages?&quot; 2.
 Finger plan, name and new mail status on VAX computer (no examples)